opencelium/opencelium/docs/usage/admin.rst

 triggered connection (this happens in *Schedules*). `Here
 <https://docs.opencelium.io/en/prod/management/aggregator.html>`_, you can read how to manage with them.

+Notification Templates
+"""""""""""""""""

+Notification Templates are templates that are used in scheduler jobs to notify users for three event
+types: *pre*, *post*, and *alert*. `Here
+<https://docs.opencelium.io/en/prod/management/notification_template.html>`_, you can read how to manage with them.

 Update Assistant
 """""""""""""""""

-The *Available Updates* tool helps you to update OpenCelium to newer version.
+The *Update Assistant* helps you to update OpenCelium to newer version.
 If the system recognizes a new version in the git repository, it shows the message that it is available.
 The update process consists of several steps, let's consider them.